mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 ```

 ## Apple Magic Trackpad 2
-The driver supports bluetooth and USB for the trackpad.
-To connect the Trackpad via bluetooth, it must be clicked once after it is turned on, then the Trackpad tries to reconnect to the last paired (and trusted) connection.
+The driver supports Bluetooth and USB for the trackpad.
+To connect the Trackpad via Bluetooth, it must be clicked once after it is turned on, then the Trackpad tries to reconnect to the last paired (and trusted) connection.

 ## Apple Magic Mouse 2
-The drivers supports regular mouse motion and additionally scrolling and mouse middle click.
+The driver supports regular mouse motion and, additionally, scrolling and mouse middle click.
 Middle click is a single finger click near the middle portion of the touch surface OR a 3 finger click anywhere on the touch surface if you put the mouse in 3 finger middle click mode.
 Scrolling is a single finger up or down motion anywhere on the touch surface.

 ### Changing Parameters

-Several parameters are avaliable for you to modify to personalize the driver to your taste.
+Several parameters are available for you to modify to personalize the driver to your taste.
 These can be found in `/etc/modprobe.d/hid-magicmouse.conf` after install.
 Modify them and the next time the driver is loaded it will have the new values.

 ### Reloading the driver